-On Monday 7th July 1890 the Abertillery Local Board met and discussed the proposed recreation grounds, there was no objections to the scheme and the only difficulties raised was a suitable site to be obtained.
-Mr Vachell had asked about a field at Blaen-y-dwr though it was occupied by the present tenant and his father for over eighty years and had no intention of moving.
+On Monday 7th July 1890 the Abertillery Local Board met and discussed the proposed recreation grounds, there were no objections to the scheme and the only difficulties raised was a suitable site to be obtained.
+Mr Vachell had asked about a field at Blaen-y-dwr though it was occupied by the present tenant and his father for over eighty years, they had no intention of moving.
 Mr Hanbury had also been approached with reference to a field near the “Spiders Castle” tenement block and his Agent Mr A. A. Williams wrote that a lease for seven or ten years might be arranged subject to agricultural grazing rights with an annual rental of £12.
 The field was six acres in extent.
-The opinion of the board was divided and it was arranged to meet with the tenants of Blaen-y-dwr again and meet with both sides before the next meeting.
+The opinion of the local board was divided and it was arranged to meet with the tenants of Blaen-y-dwr again and meet with both sides before the next meeting.

 On Tuesday 14th June 1892 at a meeting of the Abertillery Chamber of Trade at the National Schools Abertillery, Mr Samuel Nathan Jones pushed for the need of a recreation ground and stated the grounds could be made to pay as people were paying now to watch football and cricket on the other fields and there were many children playing in the streets when they could be playing in a public park.
-He had been informed that the local board’s preferred site was not available and requested the Rushy Field should be considered.
+He had been informed that the local boards preferred site was not available and requested the Rushy Field at Penybont should be considered.

-In June 1893 the ground for the Abertillery Recreational Park was trying to be obtained through different terms and the land needed lay between the river and the railway down to the old Spiders Castle (this would take in the old Barn Field) they also wanted the land between Blaina Road and the river which runs contiguous to the Captains Field Cricket Ground and down the the top end of Bridge Street.
+In June 1893 the ground needed for the Abertillery Recreational Park was trying to be obtained through different terms and the land they wanted lay between the river and the railway down to the old Spiders Castle (this would take in the old Barn Field) they also wanted the land between Blaina Road and the river which runs contiguous to the Captains Field Cricket Ground and down the the top end of Bridge Street.

-On Monday 4th March 1895 in a report titled the “The need of a recreation rround at Abertillery”, Mr S. N. Jones J.P stated “the Council had before them very many questions requiring consideration, though he did not think any was more urgent than that of a recreation ground.
-If they delayed there would be no more ground left to secure for the purpose, as ground was being taken up rapidly for building purposes and he understood that the present cricket field was to be leased for a like purpose!”
+On Monday 4th March 1895 in a report titled the “The need of a recreation ground at Abertillery”, Mr S. N. Jones J.P stated “the council had before them very many questions requiring consideration, though he “Did not think any was more urgent than that of a recreation ground”.
+“If they delayed there would be no more ground left to secure for the purpose, as ground was being taken up rapidly for building purposes and he understood that the present cricket field was to be leased for a like purpose!”
 Mr Jones said he believed that Mr A. A. Williams of the Hanbury Estate should meet with the council with reference to the Old Barn Field which could be formed into a good recreational, football and cricket ground.
 A lot of debating over the sites followed.